qqwrv-f10eq/react-webpack-tailwindcss-typescript-boilerplate/README.md

-# GIS React TypeScript TailwindCSS Webpack Project
+# React TypeScript TailwindCSS Webpack Project

 This is a boilerplate project for setting up a React application with TypeScript, TailwindCSS, PurgeCSS, and Webpack.
 This project setup was generated with the help of ChatGPT-4.